andr-ew/brds/README.md

 - can add slew per-step just like realtime. the reverse key toggle gate ties.

 jf coarse (oct) & fine controls (alt menu, probably on the screen in the mix section)

+## implimentation

+data stored in each step (regardless of mode)
+- duration
+- has gate
+- gate delay
+- gate duration